grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Data links

-Canvases support [data links](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/).
-You can create a data link for a metric-value element and display it for all elements that use the field name by following these steps:
+Canvases support [data links](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/), but only for metric-value, text, rectangle, and ellipse elements.
+You can add a data link by following these steps:

 1. Set an element to be tied to a field value.
 1. Turn off the inline editing toggle.